tav/wikihouse-plugin/README.md

 **Installation**

+The Wikihouse plugin is now available as a SketchUp 8 extension, which allow easier installing and managing of SketchUp plugins.

+To install:

+1. Download the file `wikihouseExtension.rbz`
+2. Open SketchUp and navigate to **Window** > **Preferences** (Microsoft Windows) or **SketchUp** > **Preferences** (Mac OS X).
+3. Click on Extensions, which will display the Extensions panel showing all current extensions in your plugin folder.
+4. Click on the *Install Extension* button and locate the downloaded `wikihouseExtension.rbz` file to install it.

+The plugin will then appear in the list of other extensions, and all necessary files will be copied to your plugins folder.
+If you ever wish to disable it, simply untick it in the list and restart SketchUp.

-To install, simply download the zip file and copy over the files into
+On previous versions of SketchUp to install, simply download the zip file and copy over the files into
 your SketchUp `plugins` directory.

 **License**